floren/zk/README.md

 ### Misc.
 * `init`: takes a file path as an argument, sets up a zk in that directory.
 If the directory already contains zk files, simply sets that as the new default.
 * `orphans`: list notes with no parents (excluding note 0).
 Unlinking a note from the tree entirely makes it an "orphan" and hides it; this lets you see what has been orphaned.
 * `rescan`: attempts to re-derive the state from the contents of the zk directory.
-Shouldn't be necessary, but try this if commands like `zk tree` look weird.
+Sometimes you'll need to run this if you've changed the title (the first line) of a note.

 ## Installation and setup

-Fetch and build the code; you may also need to copy the binary somewhere if $GOPATH/bin isn't in your path:
+Fetch and build the code; make sure $GOPATH/bin is in your path!

-	go get github.com/floren/zk
+	go install github.com/floren/zk@latest

 Initialize your zk directory: